danielrosehill/Red-Alert-HA-Template-0525/README.md

 # Home Assistant Automation Templates For Red Alerts (May 2025)

-Some updated automation tempaltes for Home Assistant integrating the new preemptive warning status as implemented by the [Oref Alert](https://github.com/amitfin/oref_alert) integration.
+Some updated automation templates for Home Assistant integrating the new preemptive warning status as implemented by the [Oref Alert](https://github.com/amitfin/oref_alert) integration.

 ## Table of Contents
 - [Overview](#overview)